-Phone (02) 9268 5544

-Toll free 1800 670 812 (for regional NSW only)

-Email enquiries: adbcontact@agd.nsw.gov.auAnti

-Email complaints: complaintsadb@agd.nsw.gov.au
+Phone (02) 9268 5544 Toll free 1800 670 812 (for regional NSW only) Email enquiries: adbcontact@agd.nsw.gov.auAnti Email complaints: complaintsadb@agd.nsw.gov.au

-This is a government organisation that operates in complete confidence.

 You should keep notes of all incidents - date, time, place, witnesses, what was said or done.
 This will be valuable information if you decide to take the matter further.